-Emotionally healthy kids are able to cope effectively with life challenges and kids who have developed their emotional regulation skills generally have easier and better relationships.
-Emotional regulation has been associated with many positive outcomes, but how do you know whether or not your kid is emotionally healthy?
+Emotionally healthy kids are better equipped to cope effectively with life challenges.
+A kid who has developed emotional regulation skills is more likely to develop better relationships.
+Emotional regulation is associated with many positive outcomes, but how do you know whether or not your kid is emotionally healthy?

-1 | Emotionally healthy kids are aware of their emotions
+1 | An emotionally healthy kid is aware of his/her emotions

 An emotionally healthy kid is one who has learnt to identify his or her emotions.
 He is able to tell the different emotions apart and identify what he’s feeling.
 Teaching kids to identify their emotions using age-appropriate strategies is the first step in helping them develop their emotional intelligence.

-2 | Emotionally healthy kids are aware of others’ emotions
+2 | An emotionally healthy kid is aware of others’ emotions

-3 | Emotionally healthy kids are empathetic
+3 | An emotionally healthy kid is empathetic

-4 | Emotionally healthy kids know what triggers their emotions
+4 | An emotionally healthy kid knows what triggers his/her emotions

 An emotionally-healthy kid knows what triggers his emotions and is thus better able to identify appropriate ways to deal with emotion-provoking situations.
 For example, he knows which situations to walk away from and which situations he needs to learn to cope with.

-5 | Emotionally healthy kids develop techniques to help them deal with strong emotions
+5 | An emotionally healthy kid develops techniques to help him deal with strong emotions

-6 | Emotionally healthy kids know that emotions are normal
+6 | An emotionally healthy kid knows that emotions are normal